 1. Annual EEO Public File Report for Religious Broadcasters

-Religious broadcasters with full-time hires subject to a religious qualification only need to include the information contemplated in the first three items listed above.
+Religious broadcasters with full-time hires subject to a religious qualification only need to include for those particular hires the information required under the first three items listed above.

 2. Filing and Posting of Annual EEO Public File Report